Credo Academy Credo Academy

 Sonya Lucia

 Sonya Lucia has been a homeschool mom since her first child entered preschool in 2004.
 She has a Bachelor of Fine Arts from Hardin-Simmons University in Abilene, TX, and worked as a graphic designer in Christian ministry before marrying an Air Force officer and starting a family.
-She’s taught elementary science, literature and art, as well as middle school literature and art history to homeschoolers in co-ops in Colorado Springs and Alabama.
+She’s taught science, literature and art history to students ranging from elementary grades to high school.
 Sonya enjoys introducing students to classic literature, and works to creatively engage students in both discussion and projects to enhance learning.
-Her oldest graduated from college in Spring of 2023; one daughter is in college, and her other three children are students at Credo.
-This will be her fourth year teaching at Credo.
+Her son is now a college graduate with plans for a Master's degree; she has two daughters in college, one son in Christian high school, and her youngest daughter, Clara, attends Credo.
+This will be her sixth year teaching at Credo.

 Bill Maxwell